 - SCCM server license – CALs (Don’t ask me server OS, SQL DB & other licensing requirements – some more hints)

 NOTE 1 – I would recommend reading the TechNet forum thread about SCCM client license options.
-When you are planning to manage servers (server 2012, 2016, 2019) and client OSes in your environment through SCCM, it’s better to go with Device Client MLs.
+When you plan to manage servers (server 2012, 2016, 2019) and client OSes in your environment through SCCM, it’s better to go with Device Client MLS.

 NEW Way – Better Way – Subscription Model

 A new way of licensing is the subscription model.
 The subscription model licensing of SCCM & Intune is much more comfortable to understand.

 The Core mentioned above/Enterprise CAL licensing model is so complex for me (even though I tried to make it easy).